-We observe National Sexually Transmitted Diseases (STDs) Education and Awareness Month every April.
-The purpose is to reduce the stigma associated with STDs and raise awareness to help mitigate the increase in STD cases in the U.S. According to the Centers for Disease Control and Prevention (CDC), there were almost two million cases of syphilis, gonorrhea, and chlamydia reported in the U.S. between 2013 and 2017.
-During this month, health organizations and relevant authorities join forces to educate the public about sexually transmitted diseases (STDs) and the procedures that may be taken to prevent or contain infections to fast reduce the alarmingly high infection rate.
+We observe National Sexually Transmitted Infections (STIs) Education and Awareness Month every April.
+The purpose is to reduce the stigma associated with STIs and raise awareness to help mitigate the increase in STI rates in the U.S. According to the Centers for Disease Control and Prevention (CDC), there were almost two million cases of syphilis, gonorrhea, and chlamydia reported in the U.S. between 2013 and 2017.
+During this month, health organizations and relevant authorities join forces to educate the public about sexually transmitted infections (STIs) and the procedures that may be taken to prevent or contain infections to fast reduce the alarmingly high infection rate.

-History of National Sexually Transmitted Diseases (STD)'s Education and Awareness Month
+History of National Sexually Transmitted Infections (STIs) Education and Awareness Month

 It was during the Italian War of 1494 — 1498 that a sickness, now known as ‘syphilis,’ spread among French troops.
 Over five million people died as a result of the first known lethal sickness.
 It wasn’t until the sixteenth century that the term “Gonorrhea” was coined, and its origins can be traced back to a prostitute-infested area of Paris called “Le Clapiers.”

 The first volunteer hospital for venereal illnesses was established in 1746 at the London Lock Hospital, but no serious pharmacological therapies for STDs existed until then.
 The ‘Brussels Agreement’ was signed in 1924 by several countries, which pledged to provide free or low-cost medical care at ports for merchant seamen with venereal diseases.